 Many foods contain potassium, and the kidneys are usually capable of reducing the excretion of potassium if the body is not getting enough.

 A person might lose potassium too quickly for several different reasons.
-According to a 2018 clinical update, these can include:
+According to a

 - persistent diarrhea